BukGet/api/docs/README.md

 **author**

     The plugin author's name goes here.
-Can really be anything. ;)
+It must match the name of the developer that started the forum thread.

 **description**